Frances Shand Kydd: Death and burial

-Frances died at her home in Scotland at the age of 68 on 3 June 2004, following a long illness that included Parkinson's disease and brain cancer.
-Her funeral at the Roman Catholic cathedral in Oban on 10 June was attended by her children, sister and grandchildren, including princes William (who gave a reading) and Harry.
-Their father, her former son-in-law, Prince Charles, did not attend because he was travelling to Washington to represent the royal family at the state funeral of the former US President Ronald Reagan the following day.
+Frances died at her home in Scotland on 3 June 2004, aged 68, following a long illness that included Parkinson's disease and brain cancer.
+Her funeral was held at St Columba's Cathedral in Oban on 10 June, attended by her children, sister and grandchildren, including Princes William (who gave a reading) and Harry.
+Their father, her former son-in-law, Charles, did not attend, as he was travelling to Washington to represent the Royal Family at the state funeral of the former US President Ronald Reagan the following day.
 Frances was buried in Pennyfuir Cemetery in Oban, Argyll and Bute.

 Biography

-In 2004, Maxine Riddington published a biographical book about her, entitled Frances: The Remarkable Story of Princess Diana's Mother.
+In 2001, Maxine Riddington published a biographical book about her, entitled Frances: The Remarkable Story of Princess Diana's Mother.